Are you familiar with Alphabet? Not the building blocks of language, but the company?

 The units were reported to have earned total revenue of $595 million in 2018, up from $477 million in 2017, according to Alphabet’s 2018 annual report to the SEC.
-But the parent company—which brought in $136.8 billion in revenue in 2018—doesn’t disclose profits or expenses for its futuristic Other Bets.
+But the parent company, which brought in $136.8 billion in revenue in 2018, doesn’t disclose profits or expenses for its futuristic Other Bets.

 In 2006, Google acquired YouTube, the video-sharing and publishing platform, for $1.65 billion in stock.
 It’s become an investment that worked out quite well for the company as YouTube now boasts more than 2 billion users.

-Although Alphabet doesn’t break out the earnings results of its units, it said that as of September 2019, it has “contributed $480 million to Calico in exchange for Calico convertible preferred units and are committed to fund up to an additional $750 million on an as-needed basis and subject to certain conditions.”
+Although Alphabet doesn’t break out the earnings results of its units, it said that as of September 2019, it has “contributed $480 million to Calico in exchange for Calico convertible preferred units and are committed to fund up to an extra $750 million on an as-needed basis and subject to certain conditions.”

-Revenue from Verily isn’t public, but Alphabet states that the company has raised a total of $1.8 billion in venture capital as of September 2019.
+Revenue from Verily isn’t public, but Alphabet stated that the company had raised a total of $1.8 billion in venture capital as of September 2019.
 There’s reason to be optimistic for this unit, given that health care is one of the most dominant sectors of the economy.